go4real/screenshot-service-ts/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to Screenshot Service CDK TypeScript project!

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`ScreenshotServiceTsStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of  stacks (`BaseStack`, `ApiStack`, `WorkerStack`).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.